geobakery/ga-demo-client/README.md

 ### To do

 - Improve geometry handling
-- Selection fields depend on each other
 - Send all drawn geometries to API
-- Add more interfaces, topics and parameters
+- Add more interfaces and parameters
+- Make it mobile friendly
 - Fine-tuning in general
+- Update topics when GA is ready

 ### Nice to have